Skip to main content

 Network adapters not listed in /dev

-Network interfaces aren't listed under /dev due to its dynamic nature.
+Network interfaces aren't listed under /dev because they're dynamic.

-This is because network interfaces can be dynamically created, configured, or removed, reflecting changes in network topology or virtual networking setups.
-This dynamic nature doesn't fit well with the static model of device files under /dev.
+They can be created, configured, or removed at any time.
+This tracks changes in the network topology or virtual setups.
+Such a dynamic nature doesn't fit the static model of device files under /dev.

 Unix Domain Sockets

-The socket structures what we speak here is used not only for network communication but also for inter-process communication (IPC) on the same host via Unix Domain Sockets (UDS).
+These socket structures aren't only for network communication.
+They also handle inter-process communication (IPC) on the same host.
+This uses Unix Domain Sockets (UDS).

-UDS is exactly same as IP but it uses file system path as address instead of IP address and port number.
+UDS is just like IP.
+But it uses a file system path as the address, not an IP address and port.

 Virtual File System (VFS) and Sockets

-When ever a socket is created, a .sock file is created in the file system.
+Whenever a socket is created, a .sock file appears in the file system.

-This file has special kernel methods associated with it to handle read and write.
-These methods just read and write data between different memory buffers of two different processes.
+This file has special kernel methods for read and write.
+They just move data between the memory buffers of two processes.

 File Descriptors for Sockets

-Normally for regular file operations, there is just one file descriptor created for a file which is used for both reading and writing.
+For regular files, there is just one file descriptor.
+It's used for both reading and writing.

-But in case of sockets, the kernel creates two file descriptors.
-One for reading and one for writing.
-This means, the producer gets one file descriptor and the consumer gets the another file descriptor to which it can write responses to.
+For sockets, though, the kernel creates two file descriptors.
+One is for reading.
+One is for writing.
+The producer gets one.
+The consumer gets the other to write responses to.

 why do sockets have two file descriptors?